Army Clothing Record: What You Need to Know About Your Gear

 Keep track of all your issued OCIE.

-Your unit has procedures for replacing items.
+Avoid delaying the process; your unit has procedures for replacing items.

 Location-Based Considerations for Army Clothing